FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-03-27 11:40:34 Refactor: Resolve MyPy type checking issues across 19 Python files in src

+This folder is also affected by the scan.
+See the ReadMe.md file in the root folder for more details.

 ## 2024-03-25 11:08:41 refactor: Streamline form structure and improve UI guidance

 - Implemented consistent FSM status messages, enhancing clarity and reliability